Frenkel's entropy-exchange mechanism in monodisperse, nearly hard-sphere colloids: minimal perturbations to access fluid-crystal coexistence: Conclusions

 \section{Conclusions}

-Entropically driven, first-order phase transitions in atomic and colloidal systems of monodisperse, purely repulsive hard spheres (MPRHS) have been thoroughly established in terms of prediction and observation of distinct phases, phase envelopes, and melting and freezing points via theory, simulations, and experiments.
-The underlying theory suggests that the liquid/solid coexistence region in MPRHS is thermodynamically (absolutely) unstable and implicitly suggests an underlying, purely entropic competition between driving forces.
-Frenkel proposed a mechanistic model for the origin of such a competition in MPRHS, which lack the usual sources of competing entropy (size polydispersity, shape anisotropy).
-He proposed that the loss of long-range (configurational) entropy is offset by the gain of short-range (vibrational) entropy \cite{frenkel-93}.
-In this paper we explored how this mechanism is essential to guiding formulation of computer models built to recover and interrogate phase behavior in MPRHS.
+Entropically driven fluid--solid transitions in monodisperse, purely repulsive hard spheres (MPRHS) are firmly established: distinct phases, phase envelopes, and freezing and melting points have been predicted and observed across liquid-state theory, simulations, and experiments.
+The same framework implies a fluid--solid coexistence region in MPRHS that must be purely entropic in origin.
+Frenkel proposed a mechanistic basis for this in systems lacking polydispersity or anisotropy, arguing that crystallization trades long-range configurational entropy for short-range vibrational entropy~\citep{frenkel-93}.
+The present work shows how this entropy-exchange picture can be made operational in large-scale simulations that explicitly realize and interrogate phase behavior in nearly hard-sphere colloids.

-True to Frenkel’s prediction, despite copious reports of liquid and solid lines, theoretical deduction of coexistence lines, and experimental observation of explicit phase separation, decades of {\em simulations} built to match MPRHS atomic theory show no observation of explicit, spontaneously-formed liquid and crystal domains --- a few transient mixtures have been observed but are subsequently overtaken by a single phase \cite{wangInreviewElusive,gispen2024finding}.
-This fact, accompanied by a multitude of nucleation studies, suggests that the MPRHS coexistence region is metastable, rather than unstable, consistent with Frenkel’s prediction that a large simulation would require hundreds of millions of years to converge to a phase separated macrostate \cite{tenwolde1996numerical}.
-Indeed, phase separation in experiments and simulations of MPRHS is so notoriously slow and difficult that strong triggering mechanisms are typically employed \cite{pvM-86, pvM-87, prczcdo-96, rutgers1996measurement, hw-09, zhu1997crystallization, jiang1999single, wangInreviewElusive, tenwolde1996numerical}.

-To be clear, the idea of purely entropic phase transition in MPRHS is {\em not} under debate in this article; liquid / solid phase transition and phase coexistence are copiously reported in theory and experiments and, with the exception of spontaneous coexistence, in simulations.

-In the present work, we aimed to explicitly follow the tie line through the co-existence region, completing Alder and Wainwright’s 1960 goal.
-To move explicitly along a tie line and observe phase separation in finite time, we simulated weak perturbations of metastability in a tractably large (2,000,000 particles) computational simulation of MPRHS: weak crystal seeding and tiny perturbations to particle hardness.
-To do so, we prepared samples very close to the metastable liquid line (with 2-4\% crystal fraction widely distributed) or samples very close to the metastable crystal line (mostly crystal), and sampled particle hardness to give reduced second virial coefficients of $B_2^*=0.985, 0.990, 0.993 $ and $0.995$ (as compared to the often used WCA potential in prior studies \cite{filion2011simulation, tateno2019influence, fiorucci2020effect, gispen2024finding} with $B_2^*=0.729$).